TikhonJelvis/website/drafts/Structure-your-Errors/index.md

   SomeError ∷ e → SomeError
 ```

-I could have combined `Error` and `SomeError` into a single type, but I found that separating the two made the code a bit easier to understand—purely a matter of preference.

-This approach lets me wrap *any* type into `SomeError`, so I can include module-specific error types from any number of different modules in our base `Error` type.

-[^monad-error]: I used [`MonadError`][MonadError] in this example because that's what I use in my own code, but this works just as well with any other error mechanism including plain old `Either Error a`.

-[^structural-subtyping]: Polymorphic variants are probably *the* single feature I miss the most in Haskell compared to OCaml.
-Extensible records and sum types—coupled with some kind of row polymorphism—are *the* number one feature I want added to Haskell, but I understand that both the design and implementation of row polymorphism in Haskell are substantially more difficult than they seem.

-    Still, one can dream...

-[^poor-experience]: I should note that I have *not* used extensible type libraries extensively, but I've evaluated a few in the past.
-In my experience, these libraries:

-      * are far more awkward to use than "normal" algebraic data types
-      * have complex type-level implementations that leak into their APIs and error messages
-      * have inconsistent and generally poor performance

-    While Haskell is theoretically expressive enough to provide extensible types as a library, I believe it is not possible to make them *efficient* or *ergonomic* without language-level support.

 [^existential]: If you aren't familiar with existential types, I recommend reading [Mark Karpov's introduction][mark-karpov-existential-types].